helico-kalki/Kalki/README.md

 ### 🎀 Other Functionality
 - 🏓 Pan with Middle Mouse Click
-- 🖱 Zoom with Ctrl and Mouse Scroll
+- 🖱 Zoom with Mouse Scroll
 - 📮 Config File to Customize Kalki to your needs with Shortcuts for every feature and Default Values

 ## 📌 Ideas